warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/node-commands.md

 - Edit the genesis file
 - and much more

+## Prerequisites

+To interact with the node, you need to install the [Warden binary](https://github.com/warden-protocol/wardenprotocol/releases), `wardend`.

 ## Execute `wardend` commands

 To execute a node command, just run `wardend`, followed by the command.
 Include the `--node` flag with the node endpoint.